Active Transportation and Micromobility

 Photo of people riding bikes.

 Programs that offer bike- or scooter-sharing can expand the benefits of active transportation to even more people, including those that may not otherwise have access to their own bike or scooter.
-Local governments and partners can implement these sharing programs for either manual or electric options to increase access, ridership, and public comfort and awareness for these energy-efficient modes.
-These programs should be thought of as extensions of public transit and can provide an effective first-mile last-mile solution for residents.
+Local governments and partners can implement sharing programs for either manual or electric options to increase access, ridership, and public comfort and awareness for these energy-efficient modes.
+These programs can be thought of as extensions of public transit and can provide an effective first-mile last-mile solution for residents.
 Education programs have also been shown to improve ridership by teaching riders how to ride safely and how to repair and maintain their bicycles.

 Providing maps of cyclist-friendly routes, bike share stations, and supporting infrastructure is another way to facilitate bike riding.
 An example is the Denver Regional Bicycle Map.